|Structure of the programmes

 One-year (Type and Media)

 The Master’s programme in Type and Media amounts to 60 ECs and has a duration of one year.
-In the first semester, the programme covers the history and theory of letter design, and students are introduced to various techniques and skills (analogue and digital).
-Students also do a research project on this.
-In the second semester, students work on their graduation project, which generally involves designing their own font.
+In the first semester, the programme covers various techniques and skills (analogue and digital) including a revival assignment with a thesis on the origin and production of a historic typeface and a digital revival.